Daniel Goleman’s Theory of Emotional Intelligence and Teaching

 FAQ Section

-Here are some frequently asked questions about Emotional Intelligence:
+Here are some frequently asked questions about Daniel Goleman’s Theory of Emotional Intelligence:

-• What is the difference between IQ and EI?
+• What is the difference between Intelligence Quotant and Emotional Intelligence?

 • How can I improve my Emotional Intelligence?